meltano/meltano/docs/src/docs/installation.md

 #### pip3 and pipx

-`pip` is a package installer that comes automatically with Python 3+.
+- `pip` is a package installer that comes automatically with Python 3+.
 This is also what we will be using to install Meltano.
-Here are some commands related to `pip` that may be of interest:
+- [`pipx`](https://pipxproject.github.io/pipx/) is a wrapper around `pip` which cleanly installs executable python tools such as Meltano.

 ```bash
 # check for current version of pip to ensure that it is using Python 3